daisy/ace/website/content/help/troubleshooting.md

 ## I receive an `EACCESS` error when trying to install Ace

-You may receive an `EACCESS` error when you try to isntall Ace, for instance when installing the `puppeteer` dependency.
+You may receive an `EACCESS` error when you try to install Ace, for instance when installing the `puppeteer` dependency.
 This indicates the you do not have write permissions to the `npm` installation directories.
 You can fix this by following the [instructions in the `npm` documentation](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 ## I receive an `EACCESS` error when trying to install Ace as a super-user with `sudo`